 The Art of Illumination: Illuminating the Arts

 In 2010 the museum was awarded a $500,000 challenge grant from the John S. & James L. Knight Foundation for a project titled The Art of Illumination: Illuminating the Arts to transform the exterior façade into digital exhibition spaces using lighting and digital technology to display continuous exhibitions using still images, text, and video.
-Designed by the internationally acclaimed firm, L’Observatoire International, this innovative project will launch in 2012-13.
+Designed by the internationally acclaimed firm, L’Observatoire International, this innovative project launched in 2013.